Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **Output:** boolean value indicating if the signature is valid or not.

 1. Extract public key `pubkey` as first 32 bytes of `xpub`.
-2. Verify the EdDSA signature `(R,S)` over `message` using `pubkey` per [CFRG](https://tools.ietf.org/html/draft-irtf-cfrg-eddsa-08) substituting SHA512 hash function with Hash512 (which equals SHA512 in ChainKD-SHA2 instance thus retaining full compatibility with EdDSA verification procedure).
+2. Verify the EdDSA signature `(R,S)` over `message` using `pubkey` per [RFC 8032] substituting SHA512 hash function with Hash512 (which equals SHA512 in ChainKD-SHA2 instance thus retaining full compatibility with EdDSA verification procedure).

 ### Generate secret scalar